-These files are organized and easy to find within the VDR.
+These files are organized and easy to find within the data room.
 The online platform also supports all formats so you can upload video, audio, presentations, and others.
 Some developers place templates in data rooms to make it easier and faster to create documents.

 Users and guests should review the built-in non-disclosure agreement.
 By agreeing to its terms, the platform visitors take responsibility for their actions.